 - Extending SSP, and allowing employers to reclaim it.

 - Time to Pay being extended.

 Coronavirus Job Retention Scheme

-A new Coronavirus Job Retention Scheme was set up to help pay people’s wages.
+The Coronavirus Job Retention Scheme (CJRS) applies from 1 March 2020 to help businesses affected by COVID-19 to pay people’s wages.
 Employers can contact HMRC for a grant to cover most of the wages of their workforce who remain on payroll but are temporarily not working during the coronavirus outbreak.

 This support package means:

-- UK workers of any employer who is placed on the Coronavirus Job Retention Scheme can keep their job, with the government paying up to 80% of a worker’s wages, up to a total of £2,500 per worker each month.
-It has been confirmed that this government contribution will decrease 10% each month from 1st August until the scheme closes on 31st October.
+- UK workers of any employer who are placed on the CJRS can keep their job, with the government paying up to 80% of a worker’s wages, up to a total of £2,500 per worker each month.

-- Any employer in the country- small or large, charitable or non-profit is eligible for this scheme.
+- Any employer in the country- small or large is eligible for this scheme, including charitable and non-profit entities.

 Changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation.

 For more information, visit the Gov.uk page for the Coronavirus Job Retention Scheme.

 It was originally announced in September that a Job Support Scheme (JSS) would go live in November 2020, following the planned end of the Coronavirus Job Retention Scheme.
 It was also expanded shortly after launch to include further support for businesses forced to close due to official restrictions.